098devendrasharma/SQL-L-1/README.md

 | 5 | JULIA | WAHLBERG |
 | ... more rows ... | ... | ... |

-**Explanation:** This query selects from actor and orders the result by last\_name in ascending order[\[5\]](https://www.w3schools.com/sql/sql_orderby.asp#:~:text=The%20SQL%20ORDER%20BY).
+**Explanation:** This query selects from actor and orders the result by last\_name in ascending order.
 If two actors share the same last name, their relative order is arbitrary unless a second column is specified.
 To reverse the order, one would add DESC after the column name.

 **Practice Question:** List all customers from a customers table sorted by city in descending order.